coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Electronic search has the advantage of allowing citizens the privilege of searching, inspecting, and copying civil court records without the need to physically visit the courthouse.
 The Unified Judicial System of Colorado operates an Online Case Management System designed to provide public access to civil court records of Colorado’s courts.
 Civil court records are primarily managed by the district courts and County courts of the State.
 As such, most civil court records are available on the individual web docket tools of the courts accessible by clicking on the specific county name on the Portal.

 The Colorado judiciary also maintains a central docket sheet/ search portal which contains information generated during the appellate and trial court hearings.
-In accordance with the provisions made by the Colorado public record policy, the information accessible to remote searches are limited to the party names involved in the case, case information such as case number, case judge, scheduled date, time and location of court proceedings, orders and decrees, judgment and relevant documents that serve as evidence.
-On the other hand, information which specifically identifies jurors, victims, witnesses, and impartial parties are excluded from the web portal.
-These records typically require in-person or mail-in requests to be retrieved from the court clerk.
-All information available on the unified web portal may be accessed for free.
-However, an additional search fee may apply if the case number is not known.
+According to the Colorado public record policy, the information accessible to remote searches are limited to the party names involved in the case, case information such as case number, case judge, scheduled date, time and location of court proceedings, orders and decrees, judgment and relevant documents that serve as evidence.

 Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
+Operating independently without ties to any state government body, these websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile